‘It’s unconscionable’: Biden attacks drug prices at speech at Green River College

 Biden warned that it “would be hard for a while” as the war in Ukraine continues to contribute to high gas prices.
 He said drug companies that increase prices faster than the rate of inflation should “pay a steep tax.”

-We don’t let electric and water utilities raise prices at will, Biden said, questioning why drug companies are able to do so.
+Electric and water utilities can’t raise prices at will, Biden said, while questioning why drug companies are able to do so.

 And he called for Medicare to be able to negotiate drug prices, something that Democrats have long pushed for, but never successfully.